 Our Father who art in heaven, Hallowed be Thy name.
 Thy kingdom come.
 Thy will be done, On earth as it is in heaven.
 Give us this day our daily bread.
 And forgive us our debts, as we also have forgiven our debtors.
 And do not lead us into temptation, but deliver us from evil.
 For Thine is the kingdom, and the power, and the glory, forever.
 Amen.
 (NASB) Matt.
 6:9-13

 You do not need to memorize and repeat this prayer.
 Jesus gave this prayer as an example of the types of things we should request.
-Jesus start with a focus on God before we ask anything for ourselves.
+Jesus started with a focus on God before we ask for anything for ourselves.

 Focus On God

 Jesus teaches us to speak to God the Father and to ask that He be recognized as being holy.
 Many people do not see God as holy but as an old, cosmic kill joy who is out of touch with the world.
-Or, they have created a God that they want – one who “understands them” and sees them as “good people.”
-But the God of the Bible who is angry with sin and will send sinners to hell is also called holy.
+Or, they have created a god that they want – one who “understands them” and sees them as “good people.”
+The God of the Bible who loves us, but is also angry at sin and will send sinners to hell, is also called holy.
 Jesus then tells us to ask that God’s will be done on this earth.

 Focus On Yourself